Kamikouchi-lab/YORU_doc/training.md

 4. Run LabelImg and label the frames.
 (Step2)

-    > The detailed coduments is accessed in [LabelImg](https://github.com/HumanSignal/labelImg).
+    > The detailed documents are accessible in [LabelImg](https://github.com/HumanSignal/labelImg).

     > Save format is done in YOLO.